 - Passengers must exit recreational vehicles or campers during refilling.
 In addition, any flames or heat sources inside the recreational vehicle or camper must be extinguished or turned off.

 - Old tanks must be re-qualified.
-Propane tanks older than 12 years (10 years in Canada) must be re-qualified before they can be refilled.
+Propane tanks older than 10 years must be re-qualified before they can be refilled.

 - An overfill prevention device (OPD valve) is required for refilling.
 All barbecue grill propane tanks must be equipped with an OPD valve.